jbustamante19/Python_Financial_records_Town_Election/README.md

-Analyzing the financial records; modernizing vote-counting process
+Analyzing the financial records of a company; modernizing vote-counting process of small town

 The dataset is composed of two columns: Date and Profit/Losses.